TYPES OF FINISHES

 PLATED FINISHES: HOT BLUE

 Blue is the oldest and most common finish applied to firearms.
 Because it was simple and economical.
 But it was the only oxide available at the time and somewhat was better than a rusted gun.
-It does wear but it is closest to black that can be achieved with the exception of Black chrome.
+It does wear but it is closest to black that can be achieved.